The popular Peru tourist attractions may not be as you imagined.

 It’s become a hiking trail that many explorers love to enjoy and makes sure you can enjoy taking on a variety of different paths: the ‘classic’ path, the ‘mollepata’ path and the ‘one day’ path.

-They all offer a unique kind of experience, so I recommend that you try and find time to check out all three if you want to really enjoy this most unique of Peru tourist attractions.
+They all offer a unique kind of experience, so I recommend that you try and find time to check out all three if you want to really enjoy the most unique Peru tourist attraction.

 The Inca Trail offers many amazing sights, scenes, and sounds.
 Some of the most immediately recommendable include: